Shahid718/Programming-Phase-field-in-Fortran/model_B/example/README.md

   close( 1 )
 ```

-This is the quick dislin plot in colors and the last statement terminates the program.
-Note it is only in the file **fd_FeCr_dislin.f90**
+This is the quick dislin plot in colors.
+Note it is only in the file **fd_FeCr_dislin.f90**.
+The last statement terminates the program.

 ```Fortran
   !--- quick Dislin color plot